Reward Points/Miles Calculator

 The Result is telling you what you would have earned on a Cash Back card.
 So if the result is less than 2% then it is not as good as a 2% card, you may as well have used a 2% cash back card.
 Rarely do cash back cards give more than 2%, so if you can obtain a Result of more than 2% then you are getting a better deal then a 2% cash back card would have provided.

-Watch this video which explains how to compare prices and points/rewards.
+Watch this video which explains how to compare prices and points/rewards in detail.

 How to Interpret Results